How to build a business

 5. Nail your marketing strategy

 You could create the most ground-breaking, innovative piece of tech the world has ever seen, but what good is that if no one knows about it?
-A good marketing strategy has so much potential to help your business grow, and it’s the best way to effectively communicate your value proposition to customers.
+A good marketing strategy is fundamental when building a startup from scratch and has immense potential to help your business grow by effectively communicating your value proposition to customers.
 It will help you build brand awareness, increase sales, engage your customers and grow your business.

 If you take the four previous tips on board then your marketing strategy will be a much easier process.
 You will know who you are marketing your product to because you will have done your customer research.
 And you will have researched your competitors (direct and indirect) so you will have seen what kind of marketing campaigns they have used, and which ones have been more successful than others.